comsci-uwc-isak/unit-1-project-rikiod/README.md

 The following script inputs the data for a new car into a file called maincarefile.txt and records the license plate number in  a file called plate.txt.

+In the beginning, this program posed some difficulties in finding how to send information to a specific file.
+However, I found that the ">>" function can do that quite easily.
 ``` .sh
 #!/bin/bash